-- You can now type text, paste text from the clipboard or even import text from an RTF file using the local menu. - If necessary, click Undo in the Quick Access Toolbar to undo the last change(s) made. - Once you have finished editing your text, simply click outside the Text Note editor or select another branch.
+- You can now type text, paste text from the clipboard or even import text from an RTF file using the local menu. - If necessary, click Undo in the Quick Access Toolbar (or press Ctrl + Z) to undo the last change(s) made. - Once you have finished editing your text, simply click outside the Text Note editor or select another branch.